-- Only email when you have something worthwhile to say.
+- Just email when you have something worthwhile to say.

 - Use an autoresponder to support a consistent delivery schedule.

 - Use analytics to determine the performance of your emails.
-And A/B test all components of your email campaign for optimal effectiveness.
+A/B testing will also test all components of your email campaign for optimal effectiveness.